ricklamers/collegerama-scrape/README.md

 ## Scrape Collegerama videos

-Use get-from-web.js on the index page of Collegerama index listing and paste the printed value in scrape.js to download the video files to the data directory.
+Use get-from-web.js (run from browser console) on the index page of Collegerama index listing and paste the printed value in scrape.js to download the video files to the data directory.

 ```